kan01234/design-patterns/prototype-pattern/README.md

 ![prototype pattern](https://github.com/kan01234/design-patterns/blob/master/prototype-pattern/prototype-pattern.png)

-- Prototype
+1. Prototype
-    - prototype of object
+    - interface of prototype

-- ConcretePrototype
+    - have make copy method

-    - subclass of prototype
+2. Concrete Prototype

-- Client
+    - class that implment prototype
-    - use Prototype to clone object
+    - implment make copy method

 ## When to use prototype pattern
 avoid the inherent cost of creating a new object in the standard way, for example new object need to fetch data from database